State Public Health Officer Order of October 4, 2022

-Both health care providers (HCP) and laboratories are required to report cases of Coronavirus disease 2019 (COVID-19) pursuant to provisions of title 17, California Code of Regulations sections 2500 and 2505 (hereinafter, all references to sections are to title 17 of the California Code of Regulations).
-HCP reporting is required under section 2500, which states that HCPs must report every confirmed or suspect case immediately by telephone.
+Health care providers (HCP) are required to report cases of Coronavirus disease 2019 (COVID-19) pursuant to provisions of title 17, California Code of Regulations sections 2500 (hereinafter, all references to sections are to title 17 of the California Code of Regulations).
+HCP reporting is required under section 2500, which states that HCPs must report every confirmed or suspect case within one working day.
 (Cal.
 Code Regs., tit.
 17, § 2500, subd. (b), (j).)
-Laboratory reporting is required under section 2505, which states that laboratories must report findings consistent with COVID-19 within one hour.
-(Cal.
-Code Regs., tit.
-17, § 2505, subd. (e)(1).)

-Laboratory reporting can be done through automated electronic systems, but HCP reporting is largely not automated and requires manual processes that are more time consuming.
+HCP reporting is largely not automated and requires manual processes that are more time consuming.
 In the context of the very large number of COVID-19 cases currently being identified, HCP reporting has become increasingly difficult.
-Also, at this stage in the pandemic, with thousands of cases being reported daily, immediate reporting by HCP is no longer feasible due to volume.
+At this stage in the pandemic, reporting of all cases by HCP is no longer feasible due to volume.

-Additionally, steps to optimize reporting efforts by focusing provider reporting on severe COVID-19 and aligning laboratory reporting with daily automated reporting are needed.
 As CDPH currently already depends primarily on laboratory reporting for identification and monitoring of COVID-19 cases, limiting HCP reporting to severe cases, such as hospitalizations and deaths, would reflect the evolving priorities for COVID-19 surveillance.
-If the situation arises such that the California Department of Public Health and/or or a local health officer requests COVID-19 information from an HCP, this information would still be made available pursuant to section 2500.
+If the situation arises such that the California Department of Public Health and/or a local health officer requests COVID-19 information from an HCP, this information would still be made available pursuant to section 2500.
 However, an HCP conducting point of care COVID-19 testing are considered to be laboratories, and therefore would still be required to report all COVID-19 test results, consistent with laboratory reporting requirements.

-In addition to CDPH's authority under the Health and Safety Code to take actions necessary to manage the response to the COVID-19 pandemic and prevent the spread of communicable diseases, Paragraph 3 of Executive Order N-07-21 suspends the Administrative Procedure Act with respect to State Health Officer Orders issued in response to COVID-19.
+CDPH has authority under the Health and Safety Code to take actions necessary to manage the response to the COVID-19 pandemic and prevent the spread of communicable diseases.

 1. California Code of Regulations, title 17, sections 2500(b) and 2500(j) are temporarily modified to eliminate the requirements for health care providers to report COVID-19 cases, except as follows: